canonical-web-and-design/practices/project-management/zenhub.md

 - There should be one issue per person in the `In Progress` pipeline.
 - Issues should have one assignee at any one time.
 If an issue requires multiple people at different stages it should be handed over and the assignee changed at the appropriate time.
 When reassigned, issues should be moved back into the `Current Iteration` pipeline.
 - Issues that are part of an epic should have an estimate based on [the fibonacci estimation guide](https://github.com/canonical-webteam/practices/blob/master/project-management/fibonacci-estimation-guide.md).
-- If for some reason you move to a different issue before completing your current issue, that issue should be moved to the `Current Iteration` pipeline or labelled as `blocked`.
+- If for some reason you move to a different issue before completing your current issue, that issue should be labelled as “blocked”.
 - Issues should have a description if the title isn't obvious.
 - Issues do not need to be part of an epic, but most should.